Last Updated on January 19, 2023.

 Unified Modeling Language (UML) is one implementation of the above rules.
 UML, however, was not good enough and had to be replaced.

-A universal, powerful, and domain-agnostic system modelling language was important enough to merit its own ISO standard, the ISO/PAS 19450:2015.
+A universal, powerful, and domain-agnostic system modelling language was important enough to merit its ISO standard, the ISO/PAS 19450:2015.

 This ISO standard is called Object-Process Methodology (OPM) and defines the following concepts: